Bainezy94/TheFarmersMarket/README.md

 ##### For Farmers

-- See minimum demand for products in advance of physical trading hours.
+- See a minimum demand for products in advance of physical trading hours.
 - See total profits from online orders.

 ### Screenshots